PokeyLink227/labgen/README.md

 | growing-tree | ✅ | ✅ | ❌ |
 | wilsons | ✅ | ✅ | ❌ |
 | kruskal | ✅ | ✅ | ❌ |

+### Warnings

+- wilson algorithm will run forever if some nodes are inaccessible